 This article was revised substantially on 1 May 2011.
-Some comments were posted before that revision.
+Comments previously posted to this article were inadvertently lost.

 Do you create original work and share it online?

 Many people share their original content online without requiring payment or even a simple "thanks" from the many who may download their work.
 This includes tens of millions of photos on Flickr released under a Creative Commons license, hundreds of thousands of photos on morgueFile.com released under that site's very generous license, tens of thousands of original sounds on the freesound project, and countless other works.

 Although this is done without requiring payment, a creator might still wonder if there is a way to get paid — not a specific price, but more along the lines of a tip jar.
 There have been a number of online services offering "tip jar" services.
 The normal term for this service is "micropayment."
 This article is designed to give an overview of one such service called Flattr.
 It was originally written from the perspective of someone who is new to Flattr but not new to the concept of micropayments.
 To keep the article current, it was revised after Flattr changed a fundamental aspect of their service.

 Here's a basic description of how Flattr works…

 You start with two jars for money (or buckets, or hats, or whatever container you want to envision), and both of them are empty at first.
 The first jar ("outbound") is for money you give to others, and the second jar ("inbound") is for money other people give you.
 (Flattr calls the outbound jar "Means" and the inbound jar "Revenue" — keep that in mind if you sign up!)
 Originally, you had to "give some to get some," but that requirement changed in May, 2011.